dedobbin/attolic_embedded_classes/README.md

 Example of all the files the thing spat out can be seen in `example_code_structure`.

 The comments in my own code are god-awful.
 Perhaps i'll go back and make them better, but it's neat seeing them in their pure form.

+Note: I don't know how dynamic the code generation from TrueSTUDIO was, the classes were about writing the needed code by hand.